ellje-23/Spottter/README.md

 3. Upload all the files
 4. Select Run

-Here is a link to the establiashed Replit used for the project. https://replit.com/join/iubvhezqks-ellje23
+Here is a link to the establiashed Replit used for the project: https://replit.com/join/iubvhezqks-ellje23